opatiny/chemexper-internship-workbook/projects/mljs/spectra-processing_xy_align.md

 ## Goal

 Add a method to this array manipulation package which allows to "align" the data of two spectra.
+This means that if x values of the two spectra are close to each other, they are considered as common and the corresponding y values are put in the same slot.

 ## Context